Possible Bearish Inside Day Candle Pattern Detected for Sl Green Realty (NYSE:SLG) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Sl Green Realty (NYSE:SLG)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Sl Green Realty (NYSE:SLG) based on the price action in the company's shares.
-Today's price range of $51.34 and $54.00 is within yesterday's high and low of the day.
+Yesterday's price range of $51.34 and $54.00 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Sl Green Realty may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 SL Green Realty Corp. is a fully integrated, self-administered, and self-managed real estate investment trust.
 The Trust is exclusively focused on owning and operating office buildings in Manhattan.